All Episodes

 Hate is such a strong word.

-Well, I mean, I don't mean it officially hey, I don't hate anybody.
+Well, I mean, I don't mean it officially hate.

-The the good book says, you know, thou shalt love thy enemies, but I have a lot of enemies.
+The good book says, you know, thou shalt love thy enemies, but I have a lot of enemies.

 Well, I did go to the correspondence dinner on Saturday.

-Who is who else from Fox was there?
+Who else from Fox was there?

-I I you no one even asked me anymore.
+No one even asked me anymore.

 It's in your contract.